dougeby/IntuneDocs/intune-user-help/send-errors-macos.md

 1. Open the Company Portal app.
 2. Click the **Help** menu > **Send Diagnostic Report**.
 After the logs are uploaded, you'll receive an incident ID.
 Copy and save the ID.
 3. Email Microsoft using <a href="mailto:IntuneCPiOSfeedback@microsoft.com?subject=My Company Portal App Closed Unexpectedly&body=Paste your incident ID and describe the incident here.">this template</a>.
-Paste the incident ID in the body of the email.

 Still need help?
 Contact your company support.
 For contact information, check the [Company Portal website](https://portal.manage.microsoft.com#HelpDeskDialog).